rschramm9/MOTUS_KIOSK/documentation/FINAL_DEPLOYMENT_WINDOWS_README.md

 #### 2.0 - Set the shiny kiosk application local web server to run at at boot

 Shiny kiosk  is a background server application needed by the kiosk web pages.
-We want it to start at boot so it’s running and ready whenever the kiosk gui is displayed by OpenKiosk (eg.when ever the motus_kiosk user logs in)
+We want it to start at boot so it’s running and ready whenever the kiosk gui is displayed by OpenKiosk (eg.when ever the MOTUS_USER user logs in)

 There are two files in the project directory.